MicrosoftEdge/MSEdgeExplainers/CacheAPIResponseMetadata/explainer.md

 - `responseCount`: a number that increments [each time a cached Response is returned by the Service Worker](#observing-responses)
 - `size`: computed disk size of the Request/Response object pair

 If adding these directly to the `Response` is not feasible, these could be added as properties of an object assigned to a single key, such as `Response.cacheData`.
-Ideally, however, these could be added to a subclass of the `Response` inferface used in the `Cache API` context specifically:
+Ideally, however, these could be added to a subclass of the `Response` interface used in the `Cache API` context specifically:

 ```idl
 interface CachedResponse : Response {